 The board should encourage the integration of financial and non-financial information so that stakeholders can be provided with investment grade data.
 When the board reviews or signs off external reports, the information should align with company activities and performance, through robust metrics and material narrative the board can demonstrate a fair and balanced picture of the organization’s performance and prospects.

 WBCSD developed Reporting matters in partnership with Radley Yeldar to help assess and improve the effectiveness of sustainability reporting.
 Every year, we analyze sustainability reports from our member companies.
 All member companies can have their report reviewed and engage with WBCSD through a company specific feedback session – we encourage all members to sign up.
+The 2021 edition of Reporting matters can be downloaded here.

 In 2019, WBCSD conducted a deep dive into the state of reporting on governance and risk management among our membership.
 The full report can be downloaded here.